thecppzoo/zoo/design/generic-policy.md

 A `VTableEntry` value templated on a container needed to later accept holding an arbitrary object.  `Default` is allowed to require any API from

 #### `Operation`
+A `VTableEntry` value templated on a container needed to activate the affordance

+#### `Mixin`
+The policy's `MemoryLayout` will use CRTP to inject the public members of `Mixin` into itself, it must contain the declaration and implementation of the affordance, that is, the code that picks from the virtual table the `Operation` and calls it.

 ## Annotations